-2. Most people in management roles receive little or no training on how to do the job.
+1. Most people in management roles receive little or no training on how to do the job.
 Many organizations promote people who excelled as individual contributors doing technical work into management roles.
 This is not an easy or straight-forward transition.
 Furthermore, the skills required for a management are often vastly different.

-6. People in management roles are expected to achieve results over which they have no direct control.
+7. People in management roles are expected to achieve results over which they have no direct control.
 They must work thru other people and create work environments and work systems that support other people to do excellent work.
 Most managers have no training in how to do this.
 In many organizations, incentive structures work against it.

-8. Middle managers receive little peer support.
+10. Middle managers receive little peer support.
 Most managers face isolation and competition from other middle managers who are trying to meet locally optimized goals, obtain scarce resources and look good to the next level up.
-This is even more salient for new managers.
+This is even more difficult for new managers.
 They can’t appear to needy to their bosses.
 Other managers are competing for the same resources.
-And, power difference–no matter how slight) changes the relationship with former peers.
+And, power difference–no matter how slight–changes their relationship with former peers.